 Transitions in education require children and young people to adapt to new circumstances.
-The experience is different for everyone, and some children and school students need extra support.
+The experience is different for everyone, and some children and young people, and their families, need extra support.

-Educators and families can help children in early learning services and students in schools by preparing them for the transition – and by identifying when additional support is required, and how to access and offer the support.
+There are many ways that educators and families can support children and young people make positive transitions to early learning services and schools, including by identifying when support is required, and how to access and offer support.

 These are some common type of transitions in learning communities:

-- The transition from home to early learning settings.
+- The transition to early learning settings: ages 3–5.

 - The transition from early learning settings to primary school.

 - The transition from primary to secondary school.

 Children and young people also experience transitions throughout their day, with children in early learning settings experiencing room transitions, transitions during care routines, supported self-care and end-of-day to home transitions.
 These fact sheets provide information on how educators can support children, young people and families at these times, including those experiencing difficulties.